 The indicator to be reported is total and subtotal HIV expenditures by services or programme categories and by financing sources.
-There are eight core sub-indicators that map to this reporting.
+Countries are requested to report the spending for eight core sub-indicators (services or programme categories).
 These are outlined under Annex 3.

-By the end of 2021, the international and domestic resource availability for the HIV response reached an estimated US\$ 21.4 billion (in constant 2019 dollars) in low- and middle-income countries.
+By the end of 2021, the international and domestic resource availability for the HIV response reached an estimated US\$ 20.8 billion (in constant 2019 dollars) in low- and middle-income countries.
 Achieving country and global targets requires increased focus, resources, programme effectiveness and efficiency to provide the HIV care, treatment and prevention to reduce HIV incidence and extend life.